tzc1234/innerring-legal/terms.md

 - Violate any law or regulation.
 - Harass, threaten, abuse, or harm others.
 - Send illegal, exploitative, or harmful content.
+- Groom, exploit, coerce, or endanger a child.
+- Impersonate others or use display names for abuse, threats, scams, or sexual exploitation.
 - Attempt to bypass security, rate limits, subscription gates, or access controls.
 - Interfere with the operation of the service.
 - Use the service for spam, scams, or automated abuse.

-We may suspend, restrict, or delete accounts if we believe these Terms are violated or if needed to protect the service or other users.
+We may restrict, suspend, or delete accounts if we believe these Terms are violated, if needed to protect the service or other users, or if required by law.

 ## 6. Subscriptions and Payments